November 21 2019

 Right.
 How did you get started at LoCoFlo?

 I’m married to Ellen.
 When she started the business she had two business partners.
 After Jen had twins, she just dropped out - totally flaked.
-Then, when Marina moved to the Eastern Shore, I swooped in.
+Then, when Marina left for the Eastern Shore (what's that, like a three-hour drive - whatevs), I swooped in.
 That is when LoCoFlo really started to cook with gas!

 Oh, I see.
 The picture is getting clearer.
 What is your experience with flowers?